 - The school will operate safe recruitment practices.
 This will include following the DBS requirements in checking that applicants are registered with the authority and obtaining references and DBS checks as appropriate.
-It will also include carrying out additional safeguarding checks for staff involved in early years or later years' childcare, or management of such provision, including checks for prohibition from teaching and prohibition from management in a school. - In addition to the Head, at least two members of staff are also trained to the level required by the DfE in their most recent version of 'Keeping Children Safe in Education, also 'Working Together to Safeguard Children (2020)'. - A number of staff at the school are trained in the use of Safer Recruitment Interviews which adds another layer of confidence when it comes to making appointments.
-All staff appointed at the school for any post are subject to this type of Safeguarding Interview. - The school will ensure that all staff, supply staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents as advised by the Staff Code of Conduct. - A copy of the Recruitment Policy is available from the Bursary.
+It will also include carrying out additional safeguarding checks for staff involved in early years or later years' childcare, or management of such provision, including checks for prohibition from teaching and prohibition from management in a school. - Shortlisted candidates will be advised that online searches may be done as part of the recruitment process. - In addition to the Head, at least two members of staff are also trained to the level required by the DfE in their most recent version of 'Keeping Children Safe in Education, also 'Working Together to Safeguard Children'.

-b) Actions if a member of staff or other individual is found to have acted inappropriately

-- The school will ensure that any matters pertaining to allegations of abuse against children will be subject to disciplinary proceedings which will be concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - The school has a legal duty to refer to the DBS, anyone who has harmed, or poses a risk of harm, to a child, or if there is a reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+- A number of staff at the school are trained in the use of Safer Recruitment Interviews which adds another layer of confidence when it comes to making appointments.
+All staff appointed at the school for any post are subject to this type of Safeguarding Interview. - The school will ensure that all staff, supply staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents as advised by the Staff Code of Conduct. - A copy of the Recruitment Policy is available from the Bursary. - b) Actions if a Member of Staff or Other Individual is Found to have Acted Inappropriately - The school will ensure that any matters pertaining to allegations of abuse against children will be subject to disciplinary proceedings which will be concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - The school has a legal duty to refer to the DBS, anyone who has harmed, or poses a risk of harm, to a child, or if there is a reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 Referrals should be made as soon as possible after the resignation or removal of the individual. - The school will also consider whether to make a referral to the Teaching Regulations Agency (TRA) where a teacher has been dismissed for misconduct (or would have been dismissed had he/she not resigned first).